mowang111/personal_knowledge_repository/1.学习笔记/b01.英语/口语/话题练习/how would you decide between multiple job offers?.md

 There are several factors to consider, such as salary, work location, corporate culture, etc. However, the most important thing is that your core values align with the job.

-which means, if you seek stability, you might choose a state-owned enterprise.
-However, if you aim to earn more and desire personal growth, a private company might be a better option.
+which means, if you seek stability, you might choose a state-owned enterprise.  if you aim to earn more and desire personal growth, a private company might be a better option.